 Tasmania’s marine ecosystems are home to species found nowhere else in the world; they support world-renowned seafood industries and have been culturally important for thousands of years.

-To develop a Sustainable Seafood Pathways Training and Skills Set Package for use within the Tasmanian aquaculture and fishing industries.
+- Develop a Sustainable Seafood Pathways Training and Skills Set Package for use within the Tasmanian aquaculture and fishing industries.

-Deliver a Marine Biodiversity Education and Awareness Program for Schools, the seafood industry and community.
+- Deliver a Marine Biodiversity Education and Awareness Program for Schools, the seafood industry and community.

-Conduct and support specific on-ground marine biodiversity research and restoration activities in line with the Skills Set Package and Education and Awareness Program.
+- Conduct and support specific on-ground marine biodiversity research and restoration activities in line with the Skills Set Package and Education and Awareness Program.

 We are lucky in Tasmania to be surrounded by fresh produce, both from the land and sea.
 Tasmania’s seafood industry uses adaptive management strategies informed by scientific research to make the industry as sustainable as possible.
 If you choose to source and purchase local seafood you are supporting local fishers and their families, and you’ll receive a top-quality product with low food miles.
 NRM South is working in partnership with the Tasmanian Seafood Industry Council to support industry based training, school education and habitat restoration through the Tasmanian Smart Seafood Partnership.
 Whether you are a seafood lover or simply intrigued, have a look at the Tasmanian Seafood Industry Council’s Eat More Seafood page to identify local suppliers and delicious recipes.
 They will also be launching an exciting new Seafood Trail App soon.
 Information about the status of various scalefish species and aquaculture can be found in reports produced by IMAS.
 Remember to choose local wherever possible, and enjoy!